 The role, a blend of gallows wit and martial prowess, should have skyrocketed actor Brandon Lee to superstardom.
 Instead, a series of incidents and a single misplaced slug cost the star his life.
 For a scene in which a character loads a gun, where a film would normally use fake bullets, the crew instead used real bullets, believing they had removed the possibility of danger by dumping the gunpowder propellant.
 Unfortunately, they left the primer attached, so when the trigger was pulled, the gun's firing pin shot the bullet slug into the gun's barrel.

 The character of Eric's death scene flashback was saved for the end of production, reportedly so Lee could spend the last few days of production out of his intricate makeup.
 So when the time came for the villains to shoot blanks at Lee, the slug was already stuck in the barrel.
 The bullet shot out and struck Lee in the stomach, hitting his spine.
-Lee was rushed to the hospital, but it was too late and Bruce Lee's son lost his life on the set of the film that made him famous, solidifying the Halloween costume of goth dudes trying to get laid for generations to come.
+Lee was rushed to the hospital, but it was too late, and Bruce Lee's son lost his life on the set of the film that made him famous.

 Rod Serling's The Twilight Zone is widely regarded as the greatest science fiction anthology of all time.
 1983's Twilight Zone: The Movie was John Landis and Steven Spielberg's love letter to the groundbreaking show.